yeonselily/AuRA/README.md

 # AuRA
-It's a web-based music discovery app that takes the user’s mood, activities, and existing music preferences as input.
+A music discovery app that takes a plaintext description of the user’s mood and generates a playlist that fits the mood in one click.

 ## Build
 `git clone https://github.com/yeonselily/AuRA.git`